-That Scopus and the CSAB indeed is selective is shown by the fact that less than half of reviewed titles in the end are accepted for Scopus coverage.
-With around 1,500 titles reviewed per year, this still means that Scopus is growing its journal coverage and it will soon reach the impressive number of 50 million articles in the database.
+The selectiveness of Scopus and the CSAB is shown by the fact that less than half of reviewed titles in the end are accepted for Scopus coverage.
+With around 1,500 titles reviewed per year, this still means that Scopus is growing its journal coverage.

 So, what is in it for me as a reviewer?

-With 50 million articles in the database, Scopus is a must-have resource of high quality publications which can be of great use for a reviewer.
-It can be used to carry out a quick and easy literature search.
+With 50 million articles in the database, Scopus is a must-have database of high-quality publications which can be of great use for a reviewer.
+Scopus can be used to carry out a quick and easy literature search.
 For a reviewer this means it is easy to search for a particular publication, to search for the most recent or relevant research published in a particular subject field, or to search for research published by a particular author, institution or journal.

 Bibliometrics is a field of research that uses quantitative measures to assess research output in, for example, a subject field, country, journal, or by researchers and their institutions.
 Citations are a form of endorsement and by counting citations the scientific impact of a body of work can be measured.
 Citation information is included in Scopus and you can view and analyze these citations and determine the scientific impact of a group of papers.
 In measuring of the impact of journals, Scopus has endorsed the journal metrics, SNIP (Source Normalised Impact per Paper) and SJR (SCImago Journal Rank):

 - SNIP takes into account the field in which a journal operates, smoothing differences between field-specific properties such as the number of citations per paper, the amount of indexed literature, and the speed of the publication process.

 - SJR takes into account the prestige of the citing journal: citations are weighted depending on whether they come from a journal with a high or low SJR.